jrosen48/mvs-online-science-classes/Notes.md

         -   Do we need "Background and related work"

-    4. Division of writing labor for next 10 days (one proposition)
+    4. Division of writing labor for next 9 days (one proposition)
+        - Results??
+        - Discussion??
-        -   Emily can do intro
+        -   Emily
+            -   Intro
+            -   Background/related work
+            -   Data Analysis
+        -   Josh
+            -   Setting / Data sources
+            -   Participants
+            -   Procedure - the part about the data processing
+    5. Timeline for next 9 days
+        -   Rough draft by Thur 27th
-        -
+        -   Edit by

 # Helpful Links: